Qualities

 The differences of ceramic qualities are often only perceptible to the layman on critical examination and are hardly understandable.
 Many material properties are the unalterable result of the raw materials used and the firing temperature, which are the essential characteristics of the respective ceramic classification.
 When assessing qualities, we recommend that above all the hardness of the tableware be taken into account, which is almost automatically determined by the firing temperature.

-What we openly admit here will be confirmed by every professional in the industry.
-What is made from natural, mineral raw materials, partly shaped by hand and shrunk, fired and produced at more than 1,320 °C, can never be 100% perfect.
-Porcelain is not plastic!
+Our qualities correspond to a needs-based selection.
+Every industry professional will confirm what we openly admit here.
+What is made from natural, mineral raw materials, partly moulded by hand and shrunk, fired and produced at more than 1,320 °C, can never be 100% perfect.
+Porcelain is natural and not plastic!

 The kind of materials of Holst Porcelain